Thomas Cook Airlines

-Thomas Cook Airlines Limited was a British charter and scheduled airline headquartered in Manchester, England.
+Thomas Cook Airlines Ltd. was a British charter and scheduled airline headquartered in Manchester, England.
 It was founded in 2007 from the merger of Thomas Cook Group and MyTravel Group, and was part of the Thomas Cook Group Airlines.
 It served leisure destinations worldwide from its main bases at Manchester Airport and Gatwick Airport on a scheduled and charter basis.
-It also operated services from eight other bases around the United Kingdom.
+It also operated services from eight other airports around the United Kingdom.
 Thomas Cook Group and all UK entities including Thomas Cook Airlines entered compulsory liquidation on 23 September 2019.